 Deploy Microsoft Dynamics CRM for Outlook by using Group Policy

-Group Policy provides an infrastructure for centralized configuration management of the operating system and applications, such as Microsoft Dynamics CRM for Microsoft Office Outlook, that run on the operating system.
-The Group Policy settings you create are contained in a Group Policy object (GPO).
+Group Policy provides an infrastructure for centralized configuration management of the operating system and applications, such as Microsoft Dynamics CRM for Outlook, that run on the operating system.
+The Group Policy settings you create are contained in a Group Policy Object (GPO).
 To create and edit a GPO, use the Group Policy Management Console (GPMC).
 By using the GPMC to link a GPO to selected Active Directory sites, domains, and organizational units (OUs), you apply the policy settings in the GPO to the users and computers in those Active Directory objects.
-More information: Group Policy Planning and Deployment Guide
+More information: MSDN: Group Policy Overview

 Determine the distribution share, and then run Microsoft Dynamics CRM for Outlook Setup to build the administrative installation files.

 Important The CRMClient_bitversion.msi file is used as the package for Group Policy software installation.
 After you follow this procedure, users can select Dynamics CRM for Outlook in Control Panel for on-demand installation.
 You can’t use the CRMClient_bitversion.msi file directly to install Dynamics CRM for Outlook.

 Create a network share that all Dynamics CRM for Outlook users will have access to.
 This share will be the distribution location for the GPO.

 Run SetupClient.exe at the command prompt by using the /A and /targetdir parameters.
 The /A parameter specifies an administrative installation, and /targetdir parameter specifies the distribution share that you created in the previous step.
 For more information about Microsoft Dynamics CRM for Outlook Setup command prompt parameters, see Step 1: Install files.